Evnty

 AsyncIteratorObject.expand(callbackfn): AsyncIteratorObject

 Transforms each value into multiple values using an expander function.
 Each input value is expanded into zero or more output values.
-Similar to flatMap but for expanding to multiple values rather than flattening iterables.
+Like flatMap but takes sync Iterables (or Promises of Iterables) instead of AsyncIterables.

 const numbers = AsyncIteratorObject.from([1, 2, 3]);